Film Deets:

 Why do these screams matter?

 Designed to be a prequel of the events that take place in the Twin Peaks series, Fire Walk with Me is a devastating look at the last days of Laura Palmer (Sheryl Lee) before she is murdered.
-Darker in tone than the series, the film is a difficult one that humanizes Laura’s story by refocusing the audience’s focus toward her lived experiences.
-It is a narrative decision that directly challenges the “Who Killed Laura Palmer?” mania that rendered her a supporting character in her own narrative during the television run.
+Darker in tone than the series, the film is a difficult one that humanizes Laura’s story by refocusing the audience’s attention toward her lived experiences.
+It is a narrative decision that directly challenges the “Who Killed Laura Palmer?” mania that rendered her a supporting character in her own story during the television run.

 In our first scream, Laura has just realized that the evil supernatural entity, BOB (Frank Silva, who has been raping her for years is actually her father, Leland (Ray Wise).